milind-u/mvhspods/README.md

 # Mvhspods
-App for smart-shuffling 9th grade students into pod groups for orientation
+App for smart-shuffling 9th grade students into pod groups for orientation This is the "backend" used by Zephyr and Wyatt's web app for creating pods.

 ### - [Overview](#overview)
 ### - [Validation](#validation)